 • Pain

-Neurofeedback is designed to restore healthier brain patterns and potentially eliminating depression by teaching the brain to get “unstuck” and better modulate itself.
+Neurofeedback is designed to restore healthier brain patterns and potentially eliminate depression by teaching the brain to get “unstuck” and better modulate itself.

 After brain training with neurofeedback, people with depression often report they are better able to stabilize their moods and that their motivation improves.